 File an official complaint to your human resources personnel.
 Many believe this can get them in more trouble.
 In reality, federal laws protect employees who file such complaints.
 Look into your company’s complaint procedure to learn how to report a hostile work environment.

 3. Reach out to witnesses and other victims

 If you notice the toxicity of your workplace affected multiple people, contact them to help you strengthen your case further.
 It makes your claims far more credible, showing that such actions weren’t random.

 Ask for their consent before using their names and contact details.
 Working together to find solutions for the hostile workplace can reduce pressure.

 4. Seek legal advice

 You should consider contacting a legal professional if your employer fails to resolve the issue.

-It’s best to seek the guidance and assistance of a credible lawyer specializing in employment law, such as our experts at Shegerian Law and Associates.
+It’s best to seek the guidance and assistance of a credible lawyer specializing in labor law, such as our employment attorney Los Angeles experts at Shegerian & Associates.
 They will help you understand your legal rights and explore the subsequent actions you can take to resolve the issues of your hostile workplace.

 5. Arm yourself with knowledge of the laws that apply